ddaugher/backoffice_docs/source/concepts.rst

 .. _`Distillery appup documentation`: https://hexdocs.pm/distillery/upgrades-and-downgrades.html#appups
 .. _`Distillery's upgrade command`: https://hexdocs.pm/distillery/walkthrough.html#deploying-an-upgrade

-How secure is Gigalixir?
+How secure is BackofficeDocs?
 ========================

-Gigalixir takes security very, very seriously.
+BackofficeDocs takes security very, very seriously.

 #.
 Every app exists in its own Kubernetes namespaces and we use Kubernetes role-based access controls to ensure no other apps have access to your app or its metadata.
 #.
 Your build environment is fully isolated using Docker containers.